Global Studies Fellows Program

 Global Studies is an emerging field of academic study that engages many domains of experience, including politics, sociology, religion, economics, technology, science, and the environment.
 The Global Studies Fellows Program allows students who have been inspired by their off-campus semesters to probe more deeply into the interlinked processes that shape our world as a whole and in its individual localities.

-To become a 2019-2020 Global Studies Fellow, you must apply and be accepted into the Global Studies Fellows Seminar.
+To become a Global Studies Fellow, you must apply and be accepted into the Global Studies Fellows Seminar.
 Upon completion of the seminar, Global Studies Fellows may then choose to pursue a minor in Global Studies by completing the additional requirements.
-Deadline to apply is February 15, 2019.
+Deadline to apply for SPRING 2020 Fellows Program is November 8, 2019.

 In the Global Studies Fellows Seminar, students will delve into the growing body of literature about the theory and methodologies of Global Studies, and explore issues related to migration, religious conflict, development, entrepreneurship, human rights, gender, stewardship, violence and peacemaking, missiology, and the arts.
 Through the seminar, faculty from across disciplines—History, Political Science, Religious Studies, Economics, Sociology, Biology, and Theatre Arts, to name a few—share their research and expertise on a range of global issues and concerns.
 As a member of the seminar, you will become a Global Studies Fellow and will undertake a project that contributes to the programs and discussions of global issues on campus.